Logo preload

 Based on a recent study, Building Information Modelling (BIM) and Common Data Environments (CDE) are emerging as new trends and standards in the construction industry.
 BIM allows for the clear presentation of complex and challenging construction information to a wide range of users.
 CDE ensures that information between devices and users can communicate to one another and “speak” the same language.

-Most importantly, this study shows that these new technologies and standards “provide users with an early opportunity to identify hazards, mitigate risk, and share health and safety information.”
-We’re on the right path, but there’s still work to be done before we reach the destination.
+Most importantly, this study emphasizes that new technologies and standards allow users to identify hazards early, reduce risk, and share health and safety information.
+While we’re making progress, there’s still work ahead to reach our goals.

 Enabling contractors with Fulcrum technology

-Fulcrum’s Field Inspection Management platform provides an easy and affordable way for construction companies to digitize and access the safety assessment and inspection data which is pivotal to driving effective programs.
-Our platform also easily exports or integrates with other sources and platforms to empower users with the safety analytics to drive positive business impact to promote success and resilience.
+The platform offers an accessible and cost-effective way for construction companies to digitize and access crucial safety assessment and inspection data.
+It seamlessly integrates with other sources, providing users with safety analytics to drive positive business impact and ensure success and resilience.

 Datasheet download: